 As a Community Foundation, Olympic View Community Foundation holds charitable endowments for the community in perpetuity.
 As stewards of the community’s funds, we have three main investment priorities:

 - Ensure capital growth

-To meet investment goals, the Foundation follows a total return strategy, with the intent of maximizing the long term return of the entire portfolio both from market-value increases (realized and unrealized gains) and from current-yield (interest and dividends).
-Following the national norm for most community foundations, assets are allocated among a number of stocks, bonds and cash managers to produce the highest return and lowest risk.
+To meet investment goals, the Foundation follows a total return strategy, with the intent of maximizing the long term return of funds both from market-value increases (realized and unrealized gains) and from current-yield (interest and dividends).
+Following the national norm for most community foundations, assets are allocated among a number of equity, bond, and cash positions to produce the highest return and lowest risk.
 Investment decisions optimize the total rate of return and limit year-to-year risk of income and market fluctuations.
-The optimal portfolio allocation is one that carefully equates expected rate of return with expected risk of all investment categories used in the portfolio.
+The optimal portfolio allocation is one that carefully equates expected rate of return with expected risk of all investment categories used in the funds’ allocations.